GeorginaXu/MusicalWebsite/README.md

    After starting the server, open one of your web browsers (i.e. Chrome) and go to ```localhost:8080```.
 You will see the front page of my website displayed.

+## Current Functionality

+   Currently, only the front-end of all webpages were implemented.
+The Match button in the navigation bar will take users to the matching quiz.
+The matching quiz webpage is not connected to the sqlite database yet, so it cannot query data based on user's answers.
+The Browse button in the navigation bar will take users to browse.html, which allows users to browse all musicals that are currently in theature.
+The Ticket button in the navigation bar will take users to tickets.html, which provides users the link to book tickets for their chosen musical.

+   In addition, the sqlite database was also built and the file is called **Musicals.db**.
+The database contains five tables:

+   - Date
+   - London
+   - OnBroadway
+   - OffBroadway
+   - Price

+   The **Date** table contains the time period that a musical is going to be in theatuer; it has 3 columns:
+   - Name
+   - Start Date
+   - End Date

+   The **London** table contains the information for all musicals that are on show in London West End; it has 8 columns:
+   - Title
+   - Type
+   - Description
+   - Duration
+   - Lowest Price
+   - Highest Price
+   - Booking Link
+   - Age Appropriate

+   The **OnBroadway** table contains the information for all musicals that are on show in NYC; it has the same columns as table London.
+The **OffBroadway** table contains the information for all musicals that are on show in other cities in the US.
+The **Price** table contains the price range for all musicals in the database.

+## Future Direction